chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>The Guns of August: The Outbreak of World War I</cite>](https://bookshop.org/a/21126/9780345386236), Barbara Tuchman (new)

 - [<cite>Flying Blind: The 737 MAX Tragedy and the Fall of Boeing</cite>](https://bookshop.org/a/21126/9780593082515), Peter Robison (new)

+- [<cite>Fancy Bear Goes Phishing: The Dark History of the Information Age, in Five extraordinary Hacks</cite>](https://bookshop.org/a/21126/9780374601171), Scott J. Shapiro (new)

 ### Fiction